U.S., Chinese officials to meet at Pentagon after jet intercept

 In April 2001, a similar aggressive intercept of a U.S. EP-3E spy plane by a Chinese F-8 fighter in the same area resulted in a collision that killed the Chinese pilot and forced the American plane to make an emergency landing at a base on China's Hainan island.

-The 24 U.S. air crew members were held for 11 days until Washington apologized for the incident.
+The 24 U.S. air crew members were held for 11 days until Washington apologised for the incident.
 That encounter soured U.S.-Chinese relations in the early days of President George W. Bush's first administration.

-China has denied wrongdoing in the latest incident and blamed the United States, citing "large-scale and highly frequent close-in reconnaisssance."
+China has denied wrongdoing in the latest incident and blamed the United States, citing "large-scale and highly frequent close-in reconnaissance."
+[ID:nL5N0QU01I]

 State Department spokeswoman Jen Psaki responded by saying the United States operated "in a transparent manner."